ATSchell/CSC-462-Project/README.md

 ### Running the System

-- To run with docker: docker-compose up d
+- To run with docker:
+  - Make sure the make sure you have Docker installed and the service is running
+  - From the main directory with docker-compose.yml

+    ```docker-compose up d```
+  - View active docker containers as that are running

+    ```docker ps```

 - When running in Docker, files are output to a shared volume located in the /Output/processed sub-directory in the main directory